Lobuche Peak Climbing

 - Grand views of giant snowcapped peaks on walks from the begging to an end

-- Visit and tour of ingenious Sherpa traditional old culture of Buddhist religion
+- Visit and tour of indigenous Sherpa traditional old culture of the Buddhist religion

-- Exploring colorful Sherpa villages of unique heritage way of life
+- Exploring colourful Sherpa villages of unique heritage way of life

 - From green vegetation and tall alpine tree lines to moraine and glaciers

 - Within the World Heritage Site around Sagarmatha National Park

 - Amazing views on trek and climb on top Labuche peak